qdm12/gluetun/README.md

 - **Cyberghost**: Pick the [region](https://github.com/qdm12/private-internet-access-docker/wiki/Cyberghost) and server group.
 - **VyprVPN**: Pick the [region](https://www.vyprvpn.com/server-locations), port forwarding works by default (see `FIREWALL_VPN_INPUT_PORTS` though)
 - **NordVPN**: Pick the region and optionally the server number
+- **PureVPN**: Pick the region, and optionally the country and city

 ### Extra niche features